 The relationship is, to a large extent, defined by a significant age gap – in the novel, Elio is 17, Oliver 24.
 A more timid filmmaker might have attempted to obfuscate this by casting actors of comparable appearance and stature, preemptively shutting down questions of whether Oliver might be considered predatory.
 Guadagnino does quite the opposite – Chalamet was 20 at the time of filming but appears younger, with his slight frame, cherubic complexion and awkward gait.
 Thirty-year-old Hammer meanwhile is practically a living, breathing parody of virile masculinity, all swaggering self-assurance and lingering, suggestive glances.
 Make no mistake, this a love story between a fully-grown man and someone on the precipice of adulthood, and the film isn’t afraid to confront the specificity of that scenario.

 But it swiftly transpires that there’s nothing remotely exploitative afoot here.
 After Oliver makes a tentative first move – a playful back rub administered in full view of Elio’s friends – he immediately backs off, clearly concerned about overstepping boundaries.
-But Elio is resolutely the master of his own destiny, prepared both emotionally and intellectually to experience the disorienting thrill of a truly intimate relationship – and thus he pursues it unwaveringly.
+Elio, however, is resolutely the master of his own destiny, prepared both emotionally and intellectually to experience the disorienting thrill of a truly intimate relationship – and thus he pursues it unwaveringly.
 Chalamet conveys this coming-of-age utterly convincingly, with Elio seeming to oscillate between states of listlessness, frustration and arousal.

 Reining in the ostentatious directorial style he peddled in I Am Love and A Bigger Splash, Guadagnino is content here to linger by the poolside as an enraptured voyeur, revelling not only in the simmering erotic tension, but also in the meals his characters share and the bucolic landscape they inhabit.
 The film is set in 1983, just as the gay community faced its darkest hour with the onset of the Aids epidemic and the ensuing hysteria.
 But the director has little interest in the outside world, instead presenting a kind of hermetically sealed utopia in which the protagonists can make sense of their conflicting feelings and explore their desires without fear of reproach or repercussion.